 After some city vibes, it's time to get a little bit rural.
 A solid dose of culture is approaching our horizons, so a scenic drive through lush rolling hills and local towns is just what we need.
 Rolling into Pai (pronounced 'bye') this morning, prepare to be wowed by this picturesque mountain town.
 The rest of the day is yours to explore the town your way.
 Head out on foot, or even by bike and explore this traveller paradise with it's little streets that pack some punch, no doubt stopping for some freshly squeezed juices and coconut shakes to keep things fresh.
 This afternoon, why not pick up some Muay Thai skills from an expert, then head out to experience Pai by night - a quintessential traveller's experience to rival that of its big sister Khao San Road in Bangkok.

 Pai, it's been real, but we've got more to see and do, and new lands to uncover.
 Chiang Mai It’s back to Chiang Mai today, because 1 day in this city is just never enough.
-And with a ziplining experience on the cards today for those feeling adventurous, we'll be thanking ourselves for this chance to return.
 Tonight, dabbling in the art of Thai cooking will be one activity that most of us can't resist.
 Cooking Class.

 It's goodbye Thailand, and with Laos on the cards today spirits will be at an all time high.
 After our included flight, we'll arrive late afternoon, timed perfectly to watch the sunset at a riverside bar, and contemplate just how good life is.

 This morning early risers will be rewarded with Buddhist rituals kissed by the sun's morning rays.
-Take part in a sacred Laotian ritual offering alms (food) to Buddhist monks, a bucket list experience, there's nothing quite like seeing these peaceful locals gathering their daily meals.
 Later we'll get things a little more active with a bike tour around the alluring city that pops in to the TreadRight supported Ock Pop Tock Centre for Artisans will complete your morning.
 Later, then a swim under the 60-metre cascades of Kuang Si Falls could provide your daily nature fix, but most of the day is yours to visit palaces & temples & watch local life by the river, or choose to explore any way that suits.

 This morning we take an overland journey to a lively tourist hub filled with opportunities for adventure.
 It makes leaving the charming town of Luang Prabang a little easier.
 Known for its dramatic limestone karsts & world food flair, Vang Vieng will keep you busy for the next two nights.
 Explore the local rivers and caves or sit in a pizza joint surrounded by like minded travellers, watching the sun set over the mountains.